leoshimo/vrs/tools/visuals/README.md

-This crops the preserved source artwork, builds the production site in a temporary directory, captures the actual landing renderer with a fixed browser clock, and writes light/dark PNGs, eight-second GIFs, and sphere fallbacks into `assets/visuals/`.
+This crops the preserved source artwork, builds the production site in a temporary directory, captures the actual landing renderer with a fixed browser clock, and writes transparent light/dark PNGs, eight-second GIFs, and sphere fallbacks into `assets/visuals/`.
 The export recipe lives in `export.mjs`; there are no command configuration flags.
 Commit regenerated assets with changes to the effects.

+PNGs retain smooth alpha.
+GIFs use ordered Bayer coverage for their one-bit transparency, preserving faint ink without a baked-in background or edge halo.

 The Playwright version and browser revision are pinned by `package-lock.json`.
 Frame timing and artwork are fixed.
 GPU rendering and ffmpeg versions can still